This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- Cookie Sheet Prep: Line your cookie sheet with a baking mat or parchment paper.
-Avoid greasing the sheet with butter or oil spray, as this can make your cookies spread too much.
+- Prepare the Cookie Sheet: Line your baking sheet with a silicone mat or parchment paper.
+Greasing the sheet can cause the cookies to spread too much.

-- Even Dough Distribution: Use a cookie scoop that holds around 2 to 2.5 tablespoons of dough for uniform cookies.
-This measure should yield about 4-5 cookies.
+- Even Cookie Sizes: Use a cookie scoop (about 2 to 2.5 tablespoons) to portion the dough for consistent cookies.
+This recipe should make 4-5 cookies.

 Frequently Asked Questions